Mr-Dubstep/Project-X/README.md

 # Project X 0.1 — Prototype 1

-### ⚠️ Development Update ⚠️
+### ⚠️ Development Notice ⚠️
-## Project X development has been ## Halted for the foreseeable future
+## Project X development has been Halted for the foreseeable future
-# Due to this there will be no Project X 0.2
+Due to this there will be no Project X 0.2

+## About
 Project X 0.1 is an early prototype of a lightweight Linux-based environment designed to run inside Alpine Linux on Android.
 This release provides the initial structure, tools, and interface that future versions will build upon.